 Over 1500 years later, William Shakespeare wrote the play Julius Caesar.
 That’s where the phrase Beware the Ides of March comes from.
 In the play, a soothsayer said it to Julius Caesar on the day of his assassination.

 So, if it’s March 15th… Beware!

 This article was posted on Thursday, March 9th, 2006 at 7:18 pm and is filed under Authors, Beware the Ides of March, Julius Caesar, Julius Caesar, People, Quotes, Shakespeare, The Ides of March.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to ““Beware the Ides of March” on March 15th!”

 Leave a Reply